stereolabs/ros2_replay_data/README.md

 ⚠️ This synchronization workflow works best with a limited number of topics that share similar time frames.
 It is ideal for quick optimization of ZED SDK parameters in combination with external sensor data (e.g., IMU, odometry, localization).

-For larger-scale setups involving full robotics stacks and broader topic coverage, we recommend an alternative approach:
+For larger-scale setups involving full robotics stacks and broader topic coverage, an alternative approach is possible:
 ➡️ Convert the SVO to a rosbag, then merge it with the external data rosbag that was recorded simultaneously.
 Check the instructions below.

 ### Convert SVO to Rosbag and merge it with the external data rosbag